Buckner Building: Earthquake

 In 1964, Whittier was hit by an earthquake that lasted about four and a half minutes.
 A total of 13 people died in Whittier and damages to federal and privately owned land was estimated to cost over $5 million.
 The Buckner Building was slightly damaged, though it was minimized due to the foundation being on bedrock, as opposed to the majority of the town which rests on unconsolidated sediment and therefore received more damage.
 The Buckner Building also runs northeast–southwest, oblique to the seismic motion, decreasing the effect of the earthquake on the building.
 There was no structural damage to the building, and subsequent inspections found the building to be in good condition.

 Decline

 The building continued to operate until 1966, at which point the military pulled out and the Port of Whittier was transferred to the General Services Administration.
-After the military left, the ownership of the Buckner Building went through a handful of people.
-At one point, it was owned by one Pete Zamarillo who wanted to turn it into the state prison.
-In 1972, it was purchased by the citizens of the new City of Whittier and soon fell into disrepair.
-With the windows and doors missing, the elements began to take it over, water infiltrated, leaving the building in a constant state of freezing and thawing.
+After the military left, the ownership of the Buckner Building went through a handful of private citizens, starting in 1972.
+At one point, it was owned by Pete Zamarello who wanted to turn it into the state prison.
+With the windows and doors missing, the elements began to take it over in the 1980s.
+Water infiltrated, leaving the building in a constant state of freezing and thawing.

 The building went into foreclosure in 2016.
 The city assumed ownership and a fence was built to keep trespassers out.
 A structural assessment of the building in 2016 concluded that it was unlikely that any significant portion of the building could be rehabilitated for occupancy.